uzk-rrzk/cameracontrol/README.md

 ## Plugin Features ##
 ### camctrl-visca ###
-* Workflow integration: If you schedule a recording, you are now able to set a desired starting preset (0-5) and the plugin will start recording from it.
 * You can configure the plugin to call a certain preset before recording (`record-preset`) and also after finishing a recording (`idle-preset`).
 Presets go from 0 to 5, which correspond to the presets 1-6 defined by VISCA.
 A sample configuration in Galicaster's `conf.ini` file is:

         [camctrl]